How to train roses into creative sculptures

 Sometimes sold as ‘Gipsy Boy’, this large shrub rose has sprays of dark-crimson flowers.
 Flowers only once in early summer, but once trained, the glossy, dark-green foliage and thick stems create a fantastic structure with or without the flowers.
 I recommend for poor positions.
 1.5m.
 RHS H7.

-3 of the best roses for tying through shrubs and trees
+3 of the best roses for training through shrubs and trees

 Rosa filipes ‘Kiftsgate’